regen-donedev/StackOrBolt/README.md

 - **Material advantage:** Apply weights for each tower in reverse movement, depending on the distance (number of cells left) to reach the safety zone.
   More towers in reverse movement or a lesser distance may yield to a higher score.
-- **Positional advantage:** Apply an additional constant factor, if the total distance to the safety zone is less than 5 rows, i.e. if just two moves are left to win the game.
+- **Positional advantage:** Apply an additional constant weight, if the total distance to the safety zone is less than 5 rows, i.e. if just two moves are left to win the game.
 - **Defensive factor:** The opponent player may get a higher score on equal